-There is a wide variance in photography pay rates based on the type of photography you do and whether you work for an agency or you operate your own photography business.
+There is a wide variance in photography pay rates.
+It’s based on the type of photography and whether you work for an agency, or you operate your own business.

 According to PayScale, there is an extreme variance in what you can earn as a photographer.
 Depending on experience and the type of commercial photography you specialize in, you can make between $10.28 and $104.34 per hour with a median hourly rate of $24.76.
 Annual salaries can be anywhere from $20,496 to $209,119.

-Also do research into what each stock photography company is willing to pay for photos as this is typically a per photo fee.
-You can also check with other media agencies that might be looking for everything from people and landscape photos to celebrity photos.
+Also, look into what each stock photography company would pay for photos.
+It’s typically a per photo fee.
+You can also check with other media agencies.
+They maybe looking for everything from people and landscape photos to celebrity photos.
 You can also find fee-based project work for staged and modeling photography.

 A Portrait of a Photography Business

 Since fewer people are looking for low-end photographers because they are relying on their tablets, smartphones, and other devices to help them take and share pictures, your photography business has to have a solid strategy for offering something different and valuable to your target audience.

 You will need to spend time determining what photography niche to specialize in.
 You’ll also have to think about how you can serve those clients differently than the other freelance photographers.